 Bonuses are often overlooked, yet they can and should be negotiated.
 There is often more flexibility when it comes to signing bonuses than salary increases, as one-time payments won’t disrupt salary equality within a division.
 Your signing bonus will help you get any additional money not approved in a salary negotiation.
 Don’t forget to always negotiate a higher salary first, as your future increases will be based on it.

 Our work lives have changed dramatically since our grandparents’ days, and there are no guarantees certain jobs will even exist in a couple of years.
 Ask if you can get a guaranteed severance package written into your contract should your company go bankrupt or you lose your job through no fault of your own.
 While it’s important not to be negative, there is nothing wrong with protecting yourself.
 It may also make your company think twice before laying you off, especially if you negotiate a generous severance package.

 If you will be travelling in your role, negotiate to keep any travel benefits you receive, like frequent flyer miles or hotel rewards.
 These can add up very quickly and equal a lot of savings for your personal travel should you be obligated to travel frequently.

 It’s not cheap to commute for work.
 Talk to your company about the opportunity for a monthly allowance to cover travel costs.
 This could be for public transport, or a parking spot near the office.
 While they may not be able to cover the full cost, they may be able to provide a portion to assist you.

 Tuition, training and continuing education

 We all want to be challenged in our jobs and keep growing our careers.
-One way to do that is though continuing education courses.
+One way to do that is through continuing education courses.
 Many companies are happy to assist, as long as you will be learning additional skills that you can bring to your role.
-Some countries may even have employee assistance programs that help companies pay for their employees upskilling.
-Look into all the options available to you, and agree to a yearly spend allowance.
+Some countries may even have employee assistance programs that help companies pay for their employees’ upskilling.
+Look into all the options available to you and agree to a yearly spending allowance.